 Our Picks For the Best of American Express Cards in 2017

 First thing to do when shopping for a credit card is to acknowledge that different individuals will be attracted to different cards.
 After all, you must consider how you spend your money, and what rewards they care the most about before choosing a card, and everyone’s spending habits and value systems are different.
 Read our reviews to assess whether any of them meets your standard.

-American Express True Cashback Card: Best Flat Rate Cashback Card for Maximizing Cashback Dollars
+American Express True Cashback Card: Unlimited 1.5% Cashback

 American Express True Cashback Card is a great flat rate cashback card that combines value and convenience.
 A decent flat rate card provides convenience by significantly reducing the complexity of dealing with multiple card bills and various spend requirements.
 Amex True Cashback is just such a card because it offers a flat rate of 1.5% cashback on everything, and a boost to 3% during the first 6 months.
 It is has no cap on cashback or monthly spend requirement, making it extremely easy to use.

 Pros of American Express True Cashback Credit Card

 - 1.5% cashback on everything

 - Promotion: 3% cashback on everything during the first 6 months